 Real Estate Photoshoot Pricing

-Larger homes or more rooms, with extra details: Three to four hours to photograph, plus four to five hours of edit time.
-Approximately $630-$810 (plus travel time) for a complete set of photos.
-Please note that more involved locations with several buildings to capture (exterior and interior) can take a complete day to photograph properly.
+Larger homes or more rooms, with extra details: Three to five hours to photograph, plus four to five hours of edit time.
+Approximately $700-$1,000 (plus travel time) for a complete set of photos.
+Please note that more involved locations with several buildings to capture (exterior and interior) can take a complete day (eight hours) or a couple of half-days to photograph properly.
 Contact me below for an estimate.

 Aerial photography: $200 add-on to an existing photoshoot, $400 for a stand-alone shoot.
 Same rate for a video shoot plus my hourly rate for video editing time.
 I am a licensed FAA (Part 107) drone pilot.